Magnetic Resonance Imaging

 There is no special preparation for most MRI exams.
 We encourage our patients to wear comfortable clothing such as a sweat-suit without metal snaps for zippers.
 As a courtesy to our patients we can offer robes to wear if needed.

-For our patient’s safety, we ask patients to remove all hairpins, body piercings, watches, and most jewelry before entering the MRI scan room.
+For our patient's safety, we ask patients to remove all hairpins, body piercings, watches, and most jewelry before entering the MRI scan room.
 It is best to leave your valuables at home.
-If you are going to have an MRI of the abdomen or pelvis do not eat or drink 3 hours prior to your exam.
+If you are going to have an MRI of the abdomen do not eat 3 hours prior to your exam.